jtaylorme/htmlParser/README.md

 # htmlparser

-a simple c++ html parser with limited xPath support.
+A simple c++ html parser with limited xPath support.

 See Wiki for documentation.